jhsware/component-registry/README.md

     render: function () { ... }
 })
 ```

-The property **implements** tells the globalRegistry what the Adapter can do.
-The property **adapts** tells the globalRegistry what kind of object it can do this with.
+The parameter **implements** tells the globalRegistry what the Adapter can do.
+The parameter **adapts** tells the globalRegistry what kind of object it can do this with.

 So when you want to render the list you would write something like this: